gumgum/gg-ez-vp/README.md

 `yarn install` to install dependencies

-`yarn start` to fire dev server and node watcher, the server can be accessed at localhost:8080
+`yarn start` to fire dev server and node watcher, the server can be accessed at localhost:8080, and the demo at localhost:8080/demo

 See scripts section of package.json for all available scripts